Congratulations for being nominated by your school to participate in the Willamette MBA exchange program.

 Student Medical Insurance

 All students attending Willamette University are required to have medical insurance.
 Willamette provides a student health insurance plan through Aetna insurance company that meets and exceeds health insurance requirements for “J” visa students.
-Information about required medical insurance coverage, costs, waiver procedures/policies, and the Aetna Plan Benefits Brochure for international students is available here.
+Information about required medical insurance coverage, costs, waiver procedures/policies will be made available this summer.

 Email firstname.lastname@example.org the Office of International Education for all questions related to purchasing or waiving the health insurance policy.